Social Media Customer Service Plan – Why Is It Important to Have It?

 Brands can improve relationships with their existing customers.
 And they can also protect their reputation by planning a social service approach.

 In this article, we are looking at some of the most vital components of setting up a social media customer service plan for a brand.
 Keeping customers happy is the sole reason brands want to offer good customer support.
-These stats from Hootsuite, emphasize the importance of having a social media customer service plan:
+These stats from Hubspot, emphasize the importance of having a social media customer service plan:

-Why Is Social Customer Care so Much Important?
+Why Is Social Customer Care so Important?

 Customer experience determines the success of any business.
 How your customers experience an interaction with your online business has a direct effect on brand loyalty, customer churn, sales.
 Moreover on customer retention rate and consumer advocacy.